TonnyL/Mango/README.md

 ### Troubleshooting
 + Update the Android Studio to latest version.
-+ Update the Kotlin to lates version.
++ Update the Kotlin to latest version.
 + Try to clean the project and rebuild it.
 + If none of the solutions above, file an issue or email me.